vs2961/trie-slingshot/CLI/README.md

 ## Using the Testing Suite

 1. Before using the Testing Suite, you must clear the table.
-Type `Trie-CLI drop_db --yes`
+Type `Trie-CLI drop_db --yes`.

 2. Navigate into the `testing_suite` folder and run `pytest test.py`.
 This will run basic tests on the Trie.
 See the file for more information.